Your consumer rights

 Any terms and conditions that you must cover the cost of returning an item wouldn’t apply where the goods being returned are faulty.

-In addition to your other legal rights, the Consumer Contracts Regulations mean you have 14 calendar days from the day after you receive goods bought online to return them, even if you’ve simply changed your mind.
+In addition to your other legal rights, the Consumer Contracts Regulations mean you have 14 calendar days from the day after you receive goods you buy online to return them, even if you’ve simply changed your mind.

 Refunds must be paid within 14 calendar days after returning the goods, or evidence that they were returned.